browserstate/history.js/README.md

 ==================

 ## News
-19/01/2013: Alpha of v1.8 is released.
+- 19/01/2013: Alpha of v1.8 is released.
 Started to categorize old balupton's issues.
-18/01/2013: v1.7.2 released, for detailled changes see
+- 18/01/2013: v1.7.2 released, for detailled changes see history

 See History(https://github.com/andreasbernhard/history.js/blob/master/History.md#files) to for a detailled list of features, changes, solved issues and bugs